octoshikari/postgres-language-server/agentic/pretty_printer.md

 - Decode window frame bitmasks to render RANGE/ROWS/GROUPS with the correct UNBOUNDED/CURRENT/OFFSET bounds and guard PRECEDING/FOLLOWING against missing offsets.
 - Ordered-set aggregates must render `WITHIN GROUP (ORDER BY ...)` outside the argument list and emit `FILTER (WHERE ...)` ahead of any `OVER` clause so planner fallbacks reuse the same surface layout.
 - For `MergeStmt`, only append `BY TARGET` when the clause has no predicate (the `DO NOTHING` branch); conditional branches should stay as bare `WHEN NOT MATCHED` so we don't rewrite user intent.
+- When a binary comparison must wrap, keep the operator attached to the left expression and indent the right-hand side behind a `LineType::SoftOrSpace` break.
+This avoids the renderer splitting each token onto its own line once the surrounding group has already broken.

 **Planner Nodes (CRITICAL - Read Carefully)**:
 - **NEVER create synthetic nodes or wrap nodes in SELECT statements for deparse round-trips**.
 This violates the architecture and breaks AST preservation.